 Skip to main content

-Our Great Rivers: two projects centering community vision on development in the Calumet Region
+Two projects centering community vision on development in the Calumet region

 Since 2018, the Metropolitan Planning Council has been highlighting the progress of riverfront projects funded through The Chicago Community Trust’s support for the Our Great Rivers vision.
 To date, 25 projects have been supported by The Trust, and are continuing to make impactful changes throughout the river system.
 Learn more about these projects in MPC’s interactive story map